apacheignite/documentation/streaming-cep/twitter-streamer.md

 [/block]
 Replace '${ignite.version}' with the actual Ignite version you are interested in.

-2. Set the necessary parameters and start the streamer [block:code]
+2. Set the necessary parameters and start the streamer, like so:
+[block:code]
 {
   "codes": [